support@moving2europe.eu

 5. Safe and Friendly Environment

-Known for its hospitality and natural beauty, Albania offers a peaceful environment and friendly communities where foreign nationals are warmly welcomed and easily integrated.
+Known for its hospitality and natural beauty, Albania offers a peaceful environment and friendly communities that warmly welcome and easily integrate foreign nationals.

 6. Pathway to Permanent Residence